ARE GUARANTEED ST ANDREWS OLD COURSE TEE TIMES WORTH IT

 Advanced Ballot – Guaranteed Tee-time

-The Advanced Guaranteed ballot system is variant on the guaranteed tee-time and represents excellent value.
+The Advanced Guaranteed ballot system is a variant on the guaranteed tee-time and represents excellent value.
 The St Andrews Links Trust normally opens a two-week window for applications from late August to early September.
 Applications can be made via an online form [CLICK] .
 Once all applications have been received a ballot (lottery) will be drawn.
-Results are notified to you in early October.
+Results are notified to you in late October.
 The process is split into four packages.
 The most popular is usually the peak season fourball packages (minimum two, maximum eight).

 The Links Trust operates a two-course policy on its ‘advanced guaranteed allocations’.
 The St Andrews Links Trust will allocate the Jubilee course as the ‘second course’ if you don’t nominate, or they’re unable to meet your choice.

 Applications are headed by an assigned ‘lead golfer’ from your party, with your nominated others named on an application.
 If you get caught making multiple applications (different lead name but with same names appearing as named golfers on the booking) you’ll be disqualified.
 This is very easy to spot and it would be foolish to try and do it.
-Detection of a third party commercial interest also disqualifies an application (trying to prevent exploitative reselling more than advice) the Trust know that tour operator’s act in an advisory capacity and don’t mind that.

 On balance, Faraway Fairways tend to the view that there’s more merit in a targeted ballot strategy, and there’s plenty of high quality compensation available on very flexible re-booking terms in the area if you don’t succeed first time.
 Mind you, perhaps you’d expect us to say that for the reasons we laid on the table at the outset.